ids/cluster-builder/README.md

 * CentOS base VM image OVA template is based on the CentOS 7 Minimal 1708 iso and is  __1.1GB__, and contains one thinly provisioned SCSI based VMDK disk using __overlay2__, which is now supported on 1708 (CentOS/RHEL 7.4+).
 * CentOS base VM image is a fully functioning and ready worker node.
 * Default linux kernel is 3.10.x

-### PhotonOS Based Clusters

-* PhotonOS base VM image OVA template is based on the PhotonOS 2 Minimal iso and is  __862.4MB__, and contains one thinly provisioned SCSI based VMDK disk: 250GB dynamically sizing system block device.
-* PhotonOS VMs are based on Photon OS 2.0 (current), and have a 4.9 (or better) linux kernel
-* PhotonOS VMs are automatically configured with __overlay2__ driver as they have a 4.x kernel

-### All Clusters

 * Use __packer centric__ approach for provisioning, VM OVA based nodes are ready to be added to swarms
 * The __VMware Docker Volume Service__ Docker Volume Plugin has been pre-installed on all Swarm based cluster-builder VMs.
 * Time synchronization of all the cluster nodes is done as part of the deployment process, and __chronyd__ or __ntpd__ services are configured and verified.